 - In The Flash, Joe often proudly brings up recipes by Grandma Esther.
 At one point he competed with his girlfriend Cecile Horton over whose grandma made the better eggnog.
 When they tried the eggnogs, they both coughed due to the excessive alcohol and declared each other's grandmothers were alcoholics.

 - One episode of Bones has a B-plot where one of the lab assistants (Hodgins) uses up the last of the hot sauce from the company fridge, ignoring the note from another assistant, Finn, not to eat it.
 Turns out it was the very last bottle of hot sauce Finn's grandmother ever made, and seemingly irreplaceable.
-This being a forensic show, Hodgins manages to determined precisely what was in the hot sauce via testing and replicate it to make it up to Finn.
+This being a forensic show, Hodgins manages to determine precisely what was in the hot sauce via testing and replicate it to make it up to Finn.

 - On Taxi, after several batches of chocolate chip cookies made from his grandmother's recipe are hugely popular with the cabbies, Latka decides to sell the cookies commercially — only to find out grandma's secret ingredient was ground coca leaf.

 - Subverted in an episode of Saved by the Bell where Screech whips up a batch of his grandma's spaghetti sauce, which everyone at Bayside finds delicious.
-Zack turns it into a money-making enterprise, only to be threatened by a company who discovered "Screech's Secret Sauce" was from a recipe in their cookbooks.
+Zack turns it into a money-making enterprise, only to be threatened by a company that discovered "Screech's Secret Sauce" was from a recipe in their cookbooks.
 Screech says that of course it came from a cookbook because "Grandma was a lousy cook!"

 - With The Sims 2 Freetime, sims with the family focus can unlock the ability to make Grandma's Comforting Soup, a special dish capable of curing all diseases.